trueos/trueos-docs/trueos-handbook/introducing.rst

    Virtual Machine Reserved Memory

-The base memory size must be changed to **at least 1024 MB.** If the system has a lot of RAM, use more.
-Any number within the green area is considered a safe value by VirtualBox, meaning it should not slow down the computer too much.
+The base memory size must be changed to **at least 1024 MB.** If the host system has a lot of RAM, use more.
+Any number within the green area is considered a safe value by VirtualBox, meaning it should not affect the performance of the host computer too much.
 When finished, click :guilabel:`Next` to see the screen in :numref:`Figure %s <vbox4>`.

 .. _vbox4: